amirmun99/CCNC/README.md

 This machine utilizes many 3D Printed parts in order to keep costs down, assuming you already have a 3D Printer.
 Some printed parts have off the shelf alternatives, some can also be replicated in wood using basic hand tools, while other (Mainly the X Gantry Uprights) have to be printed.
 More information is found in the documents.

+The machine/files should be relatively adapatble to different use cases

-This guide will provide an overview of my design choices as well as a step-by-step guide on how to make your own, starting from scratch.
+This guide will provide an overview of my design choices as well as a basic assembly guide.

 # Parts (bill of materials)